browserengineering/book/book/invalidation.md

     ...

 Let's fix these.
 First, let's tackle `style`.
-The reason `style` is being recomputed repeatedly is just that we recompute `style`, even if it isn't dirty.
+The reason `style` is being recomputed repeatedly is just that we recompute it even if it isn't dirty.
 Let's skip if it's not:

 ``` {.python replace=node.style.dirty/needs_style}